noduslabs/specialagency/README.md

 ####Everybody is special and everyone is an agent.####

-Every human being is special even if just because they are special and unlike anyone else – hence, the "special".
+Every human being is special even if just because they unlike anyone else – hence, the "special".

 Every human being acts in the world – hence, the "agency".

-However, not every human being realizes that – hence, the "Special Agency".

-####The role of the Special Agency is to act as an interface that connects special agents in their speciality.####
+####The role of the Special Agency is to act as an interface that helps link Special Agents in their speciality.####

 There are at least as many Special Agencies around the world as there are people, but there can be even more.
 This particular one was created to encourage collaboration between Special Agents.